rickydebojeet/rickydebojeet/README.md

 ### Hello world, I'm Debojeet!! 👋
 ![](https://komarev.com/ghpvc/?username=rickydebojeet)

-Upcoming CSE graduate offering a strong foundation in Computer Networks and interest in technology.
+A CSE Ph.D.
+Scholar and CSE graduate offering a strong foundation in Computer Networks and interest in technology.
 Seeking a research environment to pursue a highly rewarding career where I can acquire specialized skills and knowledge for gaining more expertise in my domain.

 - 🔭 I’m currently working on Augmented Reality that can bring some change in our current education system.